Protect Your Pet's Dental Health

 The process to clean the teeth of animals is almost similar to human dental cleanings.
 Pets have thick tartar buildup which is removed using powerful ultrasonic scalers instead of hand scalers.
 After the tartar is removed, the tooth surfaces are polished with the same gritty paste that is used on people.

-Rely on our experienced doctors to extract the loose or broken teeth of your pets.
-Bacterial infection causes teeth to become loose by destroying the bone surrounding the teeth and weakening the periodontal ligament that anchors the tooth in the socket.
+Rely on our experienced veterinarians to extract the loose or broken teeth of your pets.
+A bacterial infection causes teeth to become loose by destroying the bone surrounding the teeth and weakening the periodontal ligament that anchors the tooth in the socket.

 Bacteria can enter the root canal through the pulp cavity which is exposed by broken teeth and result in abscesses at the tooth root tip.
 These abscesses can create draining tracts below the eye or in the gums above the tooth of your pet and can be very painful in nature.